NAEP-AS-Challenge/reading-prediction/readme.md

 -   All participants must confirm that they are able to meet NCES Confidential Data security requirements and complete the required documentation (available [here](https://github.com/NAEP-AS-Challenge/info/blob/b0585dd8a4e553b8a0b7fb038ac9d7232854432e/application_documents.zip) before they will be provided access to the response data, to ensure the confidentiality of student responses.

 -   It is possible, although unlikely, that responses may contain information about individual respondents.
-Individually identifiable information about students, their families, and their schools cannot be revealed.
+Individually identifiable information about students, their families, and their schools.
+Patricipants must agree that this will not be revealed.

 -   No person may: